-We are grateful to Ines Ibanez, Shannon LeDeau, and especially Suvi Thomas for their help with the release experiments at Duke Forest.
-Gabriel Katul acknowledges support from Duke University's Center on Global Change, the National Science Foundation (NSF-EAR and NSF-DMS), and the Department of Energy through their Biological and Environmental Research (BER) Program, the Southeast Regional Center (SERC) of the National Institute for Global Environmental Change (NIGEC), and the DOE Terrestrial Carbon Processes Program (TCP) and the FACE project.
-Amilcare Porporato acknowledges support from the Office of Science, Biological and Environmental Research Program (BER), U.S. Department of Energy, through the Great Plains Regional Center of the National Institute for Global Environmental Change (NIGEC) under Cooperative Agreement No. DE-FC02-03ER63613.
-Ran Nathan acknowledges support from the National Science Foundation (NSF-IBN), the German-Israeli Foundation (GIF), the Israeli Science Foundation (ISF), the US-Israel Binational Science Foundation (BSF) and the International Arid Land Consortium (IALC).
+Foundation (NSF) Earth Sciences Research and Division of Mathematical Sciences, and the Department of Energy through their Biological and Environmental Research (BER) Program, the Southeast Regional Center of the National Institute for Global Environmental Change (NIGEC), the Terrestrial Carbon Processes Program, and the Free Air Carbon Dioxide Enrichment project.
+A.P. acknowledges support from the United States Department of Energy Office of Science BER Program, through the Great Plains Regional Center of NIGEC, under cooperative agreement DE-FC02-03ER63613.
+R.N. acknowledges support from the NSF (Division of Integrative Biology and Neuroscience), the German-Israeli Foundation, the Israeli Science Foundation, and the International Arid Land Consortium.